zbazztian/ghas-reports-action/README.md

-code-scanning issues and dependencies (including license) information is available within the repo API in github.
+Code-scanning issues and dependencies (including license) information is available within the repo API in github.
 This action is written to demonstrate the use of xlsx package and github api to generate a fast excel report (alerts.xlsx) using this API.

+If you would like to explore the these APIs using postman, plese see the [postman collection](Reports%20Postman%20Collection/) folder for details.

 ![Screenshot 2021-12-20 at 12 32 22 AM](https://user-images.githubusercontent.com/23517709/146687440-20259d95-3a6a-4d03-8cf0-4fb401414b41.png)